Monday, 1 January 2024

 I showed in detail (Existential Analysis, 14.2, July 2003) that this American translation is not trustworthy.
 While some passages are tolerably translated, others are highly incompetent and give a grossly distorted picture of what Heidegger is saying.

 A simple but telling example: Heidegger says the title of a congress of psychologists is ‘reichlich komisch’.
-Even if you know no German you will probably guess this means ‘richly comic’, and it does; but these rather humourless (to put it mildly) translators render it as ‘rather humorous’, thereby misrepresenting Heidegger’s biting humour and justified contempt as bland praise.
+Even if you know no German you will probably guess this means ‘richly comic’, and indeed it does; but these (to put it mildly) rather humourless translators render it as ‘rather humorous’, thereby misrepresenting Heidegger’s biting humour and no doubt justified contempt as bland praise.

 Another example: According to the American translation, a Zollikon seminar participant on 9 July 1964 mentions ‘the burgher prince’.
-I have heard this read aloud by a lecturer trying to appear to know what it means.
-Nobody dares ask.
-Is the burgher prince’ a figure in a German or Austrian or Swiss Novelle or fairy-tale that a cultured person ought to know?
-Actually, the original just reads Bürger-Prinz’.
+I have heard this read aloud by a lecturer who was trying to appear to know what it means.
+Nobody dared ask.
+Is the burgher prince’ a figure in a German or Austrian or Swiss Novelle or fairy-tale?
+Actually, the original just reads: Bürger-Prinz’.
 No article, definite or indefinite.
 Prof. Dr. Hans Bürger-Prinz (1897-1976) was a Nazi psychiatrist and judge, who at the Hereditary Health Court in Hamburg decided which people with a hereditary disease should be forcibly sterilised.
-Still alive throughout the time of the Zollikon seminars, he was referred to by the participant on 9 July 1964 as an eminent authority.
+Still alive at the time, he was referred to as an eminent authority by the participant in the Zollikon seminar on 9 July 1964.

 Ten years ago, a subseries of our Inner Circle Seminars sought to explore the Zollikon seminars, at a distance of fifty years, as nearly as possible to the day, and among other things – to remedy these and similar farcical mistranslations together with others much more serious, based on a failure to understand what Heidegger actually means.

-In Inner Circle Seminar No. 293 on Sunday 6 October 2024 we explore the first two Zollikon seminars proper, held in Bosss Zollikon home on 24 and 28 January and on 6 and 9 July 1964.
+In Inner Circle Seminar No. 293 on Sunday 6 October 2024 we explore the first two Zollikon seminars proper’ – that is, the first seminars recorded as held entirely in Bosss Zollikon home, both in the original book Zollikoner Seminare (1987) and in the more recent volume Zollikoner Seminare (2018), Volume 89 of the Heidegger Gesamtausgabe.
+We shall call them No. 1 (24 and 28 January 1964) and No. 2 (6 and 9 July 1964).

-We have the advantage now that Zollikoner Seminare, Volume 89 of the Heidegger Gesamtausgabe, the largest volume in the 102-volume edition of his collected works, was published in 2018.
-This contains an extraordinary quantity of very detailed notes by Heidegger to himself for his Zollikon seminars, including 53 pages for these two seminars of January and July 1964.
+We have the advantage now that the 2018 Zollikoner Seminare, the Gesamtausgabe, the largest volume in the 102-volume edition of his collected works, contains an extraordinary quantity of very detailed notes to himself by Heidegger for his Zollikon seminars, including 53 pages for these two seminars of January and July 1964.

-The seminar of 6 and 9 July 1964 in Boss’s house is remarkable as the only seminar where the awkward and fascinating dialogue between Heidegger and the baffled participating psychiatrists, including Boss, was taken down in shorthand and reported in full verbatim – by Dr Erna Hoch, a person of great honesty and integrity.
+The seminar No. 2, on 6 and 9 July 1964 in Boss’s house, is remarkable as the only seminar where the awkward and fascinating dialogue between Heidegger and the baffled participating psychiatrists, including Boss, was taken down in shorthand and reported in full verbatim – by Dr Erna Hoch, a person of great honesty and integrity.
 Our seminar today thus takes us to the heart of Heidegger’s amazing seminars.

 1965 was Heidegger’s most active year in relation to the Zollikon seminars.
 He made no fewer than five visits.
 In 2025, as we did in 2015, we shall devote one seminar to each of his five seminars of 1965, on their 50th anniversaries almost to the day.
 These five seminars of ours will thus have the same structure and time-scale as his: two three-hour sessions (with coffee and tea breaks) separated in our case by a lunch break and in his by a day or two.